huggingface/transformers/examples/seq2seq/README.md

 We provide a very simple launcher script named `xla_spawn.py` that lets you run our example scripts on multiple TPU cores without any boilerplate.
 Just pass a --num_cores flag to this script, then your regular training script with its arguments (this is similar to the torch.distributed.launch helper for torch.distributed).

-`builtin_trainer/finetune_tpu.sh` scripts provides minimal arguments needed for TPU training.
+`builtin_trainer/finetune_tpu.sh` script provides minimal arguments needed for TPU training.

 Following command fine-tunes `sshleifer/student_marian_en_ro_6_3` on TPU V3-8 and should complete one epoch in ~5-6 mins.